Coronavirus FAQs and Service Updates

 We are closely monitoring the situation and will keep you updated regularly.

-Going forward, the government has amended legislation to hold meetings virtually.
+The government has amended legislation to hold meetings virtually.
 In summary, the Coronavirus Act 2020 legislation provides that local authority meetings can be held without the participants being together in the same place.

 If you're struggling to make Council Tax payments, please get in touch as soon as possible.